 Pin for later

 We were offered two tickets to the museum in order to be able to write an honest review about our visit.
-The links to Booking.com and TripAdvisor are affiliate links.
+Some of the links in this post are affiliate links.
 If you book a stay through them, I earn a small commission at no extra cost to you.
 Thanks for supporting the site!